Suv4o/order-microservices/README.md

 ## Environment Variables

 Create an `.env` file per service or export the variables in your shell before starting the processes.
+Copy `.env.example` as a starting point for non-LocalStack environments, or `.env.localstack.example` when developing against LocalStack.

+### Configuration loading order

+The apps use Nest’s `@nestjs/config` module with global settings.
+On startup they search for environment files in the following order (first file found wins for each variable):

+1. `CONFIG_ENV_FILE` (if provided, e.g. `CONFIG_ENV_FILE=.env.production`)
+2. `.env.localstack`
+3. `.env.local`
+4. `.env`

+Each service also reads live environment variables, so anything exported in the terminal overrides file-based entries.

 | Variable                        | Used by                   | Description                                                                                                                                           |
 | ------------------------------- | ------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------- |